Slipperiness and gritting

 Gritting routes

-There are 2 routes for ice control.
+There are 2 routes for gritting.
 Which route is driven depends on many different aspects, such as frost, humidity and cloudiness.

 Limited route